-schezwan chicken or szechuan chicken is one of the popular restaurant style chicken appetizers served across the globe.
-It has originated from the Chinese cuisine but we get to see distinct versions.
-I am sharing the most common recipe that lends wonderful flavours of Sichuan peppers.
+Schezwan chicken or szechuan chicken recipe is one of the popular restaurant style chicken appetizers served across the globe.
+It has originated from the Chinese cuisine but we get to see distinct versions and the recipe shared here is from the Indo chinese cuisine.
+I am sharing the most common version that lends wonderful flavors of Sichuan peppers.

 The main ingredient in schezwan recipes is the sichuan pepper or schezwan pepper also called as chinese coriander.
 It lends a flavor and aroma that is unique and hence the foods made using sichuan pepper have a special flavor.